jshahki/matlab_fmri_tsnr/README.md

 Where V is the total number of voxels accounted for in the brain by the brain mask, and v represents a given brain voxel.

 When performed on realigned fMRI volumes, this can give a quick and easy image quality metric for signal intensity and stability.
 Extreme outliers for a given fMRI run (eg. whole-brain mean tSNRs of nearly 0) can indicate problems with the quality of the data.
-The plot below gives a good example of this:
+The plot below gives a good example of this<sup>*</sup>:

-In the case above, the outlier subject was missing data from their cerebellum:
+*In the case above, the outlier subject was missing data from their cerebellum:

 # Instructions for Use: tsnr_with_masking.m